carvillarroel/Genetics/Pipeline for genetic analysis from multisample VCF.md

 write.nexus(tree,file="tree.nexus")
 ```
-This phylogenetic tree can be viewed and modified in the using iTol website.
+This phylogenetic tree can be viewed and modified the using iTol website for example.
 However we will generate a more robust phylogenetic tree later.